Data-wala-adarsh-beta/Retail_sales_analysis/README.md

 ## Project Overview

-This project is designed to demonstrate my throough understanding of SQL skills and various techniques used to explore, clean, and analyze retail sales data.
+This project is designed to demonstrate my thorough understanding of SQL skills and various techniques used to explore, clean, and analyze data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives